CodeLouisville/FSJS-class-project/README.md

 `res.json()` accepts any type of data, stringifies with `JSON.stringify()` and sends the response with the header `Content-Type: application/json`.

+### 6. Keep going with the CRUD operations

-3. Return a single element by replacing the handler for `GET /file/:fileId` with:
+Return a single element by replacing the handler for `GET /file/:fileId` with:
 ```javascript
 router.get('/file/:fileId', function(req, res, next) {
   const { fileId } = req.params;